trilitech/tezos-developer-docs/src/pages/docs/dapp-development/framework-best-practices/framework-best-practices.md

-# Framework Best Practices
+---
+id: framework-best-practices
+title: Framework best practices
+slug: /framework-best-practices
+authors: Claude Barde
+---

 When creating a frontend application that uses the Tezos blockchain, you will most probably use a JavaScript framework, may it be React, Vue, Svelte or another one.

 There are some best practices to follow when you use one of these frameworks to make sure that your code is safe, your app behaves in the intended way and your users enjoy a great experience.
 Here are the most important ones.

-# Dapp lifecycle
+## Dapp lifecycle

 The JS framework of your choice probably introduces different functions or models to manage the lifecycles of your application: when it's mounted, when it's updated and when it's unmounted.